eLEAF-Github/WAPORACT/README.md

   - updated waporact_install.txt made to reflect their new packages used by the scripts
   - environment.yml included for a more flexible build if the user wishes

-NOTE: multiple developments coming this week should be complete 23/8/2022

 #### 0.2.3 2022/8/25

 - removal of install txt file and update of environment.yml install method